PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

   - L0.H1: D3 focus: Use is not understood.
 Could calculate accurate D3.BA = D3.T4 % 10
   - L0.H2: D4 focus: Use is not understood.
 Could calculate accurate D4.BA = D4.T5 % 10
   - L0.MLP: A4 focus: Calculate D4.T5 % 10.
 Perfectly accurate A4
-  - L1.H0: =: Use is not understood.
-Could calculate accurate D2.BA = D2.T3 % 10
-  - L1.H1: =: Use is not understood.
-Could calculate accurate D1.BA = D1.T2 % 10
   - L1.MLP: A4 focus: Use is not understood.

 Even without using the "not understood" cells, A5 and A4 are calculated with perfect accuracy in time.
 Modifying the first diagram, we can show this hypothesis diagramatically: